sudoswap/lssvm-docs/docs/index.md

 A bonding curve is a mathematical formula which defines the relationship between an asset's price and its supply.
 Bonding curves are a key feature of automated market makers since they are used to algorithmically adjust asset prices.

-At launch, sudoswap supports two types of bonding curve: linear and exponential.
+sudoswap supports three types of bonding curve: linear, exponential, and XYK (constant product).

 ### Linear